lauren-homan/logistic_growth/README.md

 summary(model1)

-#### We are defining the linear model for the first part of the graph (where initial growth is exponential), by filtering the data such that it only includes rows where t is less than 1800.
+#### Initially, we are defining the linear model for the first part of the graph (where the growth is exponential), by filtering the data such that it only includes rows where t is less than 1800.
 Based on this data, the intercept is 6.903e+00, the gradient is 9.990e-03.

 # Case 2.
 N(t) = K